Customer Experience Strategy: A Complete Playbook

 Once you've mapped the ideal customer journey, analyze it properly to identify opportunities for enhancing your CX strategy.

-Look for points of friction or areas where customer expectations aren't fulfilled.
-You can also check if there's scope for reducing unnecessary touchpoints to simplify your customer experience.
+Look for points of friction or areas where customer expectations aren‘t fulfilled.
+I also recommend checking if there’s scope for reducing unnecessary touchpoints to simplify your customer experience.
 Evaluating the time spent in different stages of the journey is crucial for streamlining the CX plan.

-Most importantly, find the crucial moments of truth in the customer journey — when users form a perception about your brand.
+Most importantly, in my opinion, you need to find the crucial moments of truth in the customer journey — when users form a perception of your brand.
 These are the make-or-break moments in your CX.
 Optimize them to eliminate potential issues.

 Lastly, assess all the transitions within your product when users change settings or switch devices.
-Make these transitions seamless to create a positive impression.
+You’ll want to close the gap to make these transitions seamless.

 3. Collect early feedback to make your CX airtight.

 Creating and fine-tuning your customer experience strategy is an ongoing process.
-But one way to set solid foundations for your CX strategy is by implementing user feedback early in the process.
+But one way I’ve found to set solid foundations for your CX strategy is by implementing user feedback early in the process.

 Embrace an iterative approach to building your customer experience and involve beta users to test your progress.
 Encourage and incentivize transparent feedback to make sure you're moving forward in the right direction of creating a delightful CX.